simolus3/drift/docs/content/en/docs/Advanced Features/isolates.md

 - A foreground isolate, probably for Flutter
 - Another background isolate, which could be used for networking.

-You can the read data from the foreground isolate or start query streams, similar to the example above.
+You can then read data from the foreground isolate or start query streams, similar to the example above.
 The background isolate would _also_ call `MoorIsolate.connect` and create its own instance of the generated database class.
 Writes to one database will be visible to the other isolate and also update query streams.